Tongue diagnosis

-Tongue diagnosis in Chinese Medicine is a method of diagnosing disease and disease patterns by visual inspection of the tongue and its various features.
-It is one of the major diagnostic methods in Chinese Medicine since the time of the Yellow Emperor's Inner Classic.
-It is considered a part of the “Inspection” method within the four methods of diagnosis.
+Tongue diagnosis in traditional Chinese medicine is a method of diagnosing disease and disease patterns by visual inspection of the tongue and its various features.
+It is one of the major diagnostic methods in traditional Chinese medicine since the time of the Yellow Emperor's Inner Classic.
+It is considered a part of the inspection method within the four methods of diagnosis.
 Practitioners claim that the tongue provides important clues reflecting the conditions of the internal organs.
-Like other diagnostic methods in Traditional Chinese Medicine, tongue diagnosis is based on the “outer reflects the inner” principle, which is that external structures often reflect the conditions of the internal structures and can give us important indications of internal disharmony.
+Like other diagnostic methods in traditional Chinese medicine, tongue diagnosis is based on the "outer reflects the inner" principle, which is that external structures often reflect the conditions of the internal structures and can give us important indications of internal disharmony.

-Topography of the Tongue
+Topography of the tongue

-The tongue is divided into topographic regions corresponding to the Triple Burner and Zang Fu organs.
+The tongue is divided into topographic regions corresponding to the triple burner and zangfu organs.
 By observing the various regions of the tongue, one can determine where the disease is located within the body.

-One method of mapping the tongue is by dividing it into three sections to correspond to the Triple Burner.
-The tip of the tongue corresponds to the Upper Burner (Heart, Lungs); the middle corresponds to the Middle Burner (Stomach, Spleen), and the base of the tongue corresponds to the Lower Burner (Kidneys, Bladder, Intestines).
+One method of mapping the tongue is by dividing it into three sections to correspond to the triple burner.
+The tip of the tongue corresponds to the upper burner (heart, lungs); the middle corresponds to the middle burner (stomach, spleen), and the base of the tongue corresponds to the lower burner (kidneys, bladder, intestines).

-Another method is to map the tongue by Zang Fu organs.
-The tip of the tongue corresponds with the Heart, the region at the front of the tongue between the tip and the center corresponds to the Lung, the center corresponds with Stomach and Spleen, the right side corresponds to the Gallbladder, the left side corresponds to the Liver, and the base of the tongue corresponds to Kidney, Bladder, Large Intestine, and Small Intestine.
+Another method is to map the tongue by zangfu organs.
+The tip of the tongue corresponds with the Heart, the region at the front of the tongue between the tip and the center corresponds to the Lung, the center corresponds with stomach and spleen, the right side corresponds to the gallbladder, the left side corresponds to the liver, and the base of the tongue corresponds to kidney, bladder, large intestine, and small intestine.

-The mapping of organs to areas of the tongue in Chinese Medicine hold correlation with mapping of the reflex zones of the tongue in ancient Greek medicine.

-Aspects of the Tongue
+Aspects of the tongue

 The aspects of the tongue considered in diagnosis include: